 This procedure consists of two job steps: assembly and loader execution.
 Loader execution is a combination of linkage editing and loading the program for execution.
 Load modules for program libraries are not produced.
-(See also "Simple Assembly and Execution" on page 22 for more details and another example.)
+(See also "Simple Assembly and Execution" on page 27 for more details and another example.)
 The statements entered in the input stream to use this procedure are:

-//jobname //stepname //C.SYSIN JOB Exec DD PROC=ASMHCG

-•

-•

-• •
+'''

+JOB

+//jobname

+EXEC PROC=ASMHCG

+//stepname

+//C.SYSIN

+DD

-source prog Iram
+source program

-•

-•

-•
+.

+.

 /

+//G.ddname

+DD

+(parameters)

+(parameters)

+//G.ddname

-//G.ddname DD (parameters)
+DD

-//G.ddname DD (parameters)
+//G.ddname

-//G.ddname DD ×
+DD

-•

-•

-•
+.

 problem program input

+/

+'''